-Topic Summary Where to find more information

-2.1 DISTRIBUTIO ONS (CONT)

-2.1.9 How will Distributions be paid?
-Distributions are scheduled to be paid to Holders whose details are recorded with the Registry on the relevant Record Date (as defined in the Note Terms).
-Distributions and any other amount payable will be paid by: • electronic transfer to an Australian dollar bank account maintained in Australia with a financial institution nominated by the Holder; or • at ANZ's option, if no such account is nominated, sending a cheque to the address of the Holder.
+Торіс Summary Where to find more information 2.1 DISTRIBUTIC INS (CONT) 2.1.9 How will Distributions be paid?
+Distributions are scheduled to be paid to Holders whose details are recorded with the Registry by close of business on the relevant Record Date (as defined in the Note Terms).
+Distributions and any other amount payable will be paid by: electronic transfer to an Australian dollar bank account maintained in Australia with a financial institution nominated by the Holder; or at ANZ's option, if no such account is nominated, sending a cheque to the address of the Holder.
 In order to receive a payment, a Holder will need to notify the Registry by close of business on the relevant Record Date (as defined in the Note Terms) of an Australian dollar bank account maintained in Australia with a financial institution to which payment should be made.
-If the Holder does not so notify the Registry, or the payment does not complete, the amount will be held as a non-interest bearing deposit until such account is nominated, claims may no longer be made in respect of that amount or ANZ deals with the amount in accordance with the laws relating to unclaimed moneys.
-Clause 13 of the Note Terms
+If the Holder does not so notify the Registry, or the payment does not complete, the amount will be held as a non-interest bearing deposit until such account is nominated, claims may no Clause 13 of the Note Terms longer be made in respect of that amount or ANZ deals with the amount in accordance with the laws relating to unclaimed moneys.